Effective Gaussian Management for High-fidelity Scene Reconstruction: Experiments

-\textbf{Baseline.} We select the current SOTA methods as the baseline, including SuGaR \cite{guedon2024sugar}, SURFELS \cite{Dai2024GaussianSurfels}, GSDF \cite{yu2024gsdf}, and ProbeSDF \cite{toussaint2025probesdf}.
-SuGaR and SURFELS are GS-based methods, while GSDF and ProbeSDF are methods that use hybrid representation.
+We select the current SOTA methods as the baseline, including 3DGS \cite{kerbl3Dgaussians}, SuGaR \cite{guedon2024sugar}, 2DGS \cite{huang20242d}, SURFELS \cite{Dai2024GaussianSurfels}, GSDF \cite{yu2024gsdf}, and ProbeSDF \cite{toussaint2025probesdf}.
+SuGaR, 2DGS and SURFELS are GS-based methods without any other representation, while GSDF and ProbeSDF are methods that use hybrid representation.
 GSDF hybridizes 3DGS with SDF, and ProbeSDF integrates voxel with radiance fields.
 The baseline comprehensively considers the SOTA methods in diverse representations.
-All comparisons use the original author's reported results, implementation, and hyperparameters.
+All comparisons use the original author's scripts, implementation, and hyper-parameters.